dribnet/purvs/README.md

 ### Solar System Clock

-Solar system clock Version 4
+Solar system clock Version final

-In this version i played around with the alarm function some more.
-I decided to venture away from the bg colour change and focused more on the planets. i orginally made the planets grow in size with the sun as the alarm whent off but i thought it looked a bit overwhelming, so i decided to make the planets speed up as the alarm aproached and then the sun increases and decreases in size when it is going off.
+Quickly fixed up the planets when alarm is about to go off to look a bit better as they were getting drawn in front of the sun as the orbited